 Three steps to cutting broccoli.
 In photo 1, a hand is slicing broccoli on a wood board next to a bowl of broccoli, lemons, and brown bowls of oil, salt, lemon zest, and pepper flakes.
 In photo 2, the broccoli is sliced.
 In photo 3, the broccoli is in a brown bowl.

-2. Then, slice the leftover broccoli florets in halves or thirds depending on the size.
+Cut the broccoli crown slices into bite-size pieces.
+Lastly, slice the leftover broccoli florets in halves or thirds depending on how big they are.

 How to roast broccoli